-Upon request of the student, the college will provide to the student, or to a person or institution designated by the student, an official transcript of the student's academic record.
-Transcript requests may be made in person or in writing to the campus Records and Registration Office.
+Upon request of the student, the College will provide to the student or to a person or institution designated by the student, an official transcript of the student's academic record.
+Transcript requests may be made in person or in writing to the campus chrollment services office.